Maria Edgeworth: Later life

 Richard Edgeworth was comparatively fair and forgiving in his dealings with his tenants and was actively involved in the estate's management.
 After debating the issue with the economist David Ricardo, Maria came to believe that better management and the further application of science to agriculture would raise food production and lower prices.
-Both Richard and Maria were also in favour of Catholic Emancipation, enfranchisement for Catholics without property restrictions (although he admitted it was against his own interest), agricultural reform and increased educational opportunities for women.
+Both Richard and Maria were also in favour of Catholic Emancipation, enfranchisement for Catholics without property restrictions (although he believed it was against his own interest), agricultural reform and increased educational opportunities for women.
 She particularly worked hard to improve the living standards of the poor in Edgeworthstown.
 In trying to improve conditions in the village she provided schools for the local children of all denominations.

 After her father's death in 1817 she edited his memoirs, and extended them with her biographical comments.
-She was an active writer to the last.
+She was an active writer to the last, with her final work, the novella Orlandino, being written and published in 1848.

 She worked for the relief of the famine-stricken Irish peasants during the Great Famine.
 She wrote Orlandino for the benefit of the Relieve Fund.
 Her letters to the Quaker Relief Committee provide a vivid account of the desperate plight facing the tenants in Edgeworthstown, the extreme conditions under which they lived, and the struggle to obtain whatever aid and assistance she could to alleviate their plight.
 Through her efforts she received gifts for the poor from America.

 During the Irish Famine Edgeworth insisted that only those of her tenants who had paid their rent in full would receive relief.
 Edgeworth also punished those of her tenants who voted against her Tory preferences.

 With the election of William Rowan Hamilton to president of the Royal Irish Academy, Maria became a dominant source of advice for Hamilton, particularly on the issue of literature in Ireland.
 She suggested that women should be allowed to participate in events held by the academy.
 For her guidance and help, Hamilton made Edgeworth an honorary member of the Royal Irish Academy in 1837, following in the footsteps of Louisa Beaufort, a former member of the academy and a relative of hers.

 After a visit to see her relations in Trim, Maria, now in her eighties, began to feel heart pains and died suddenly of a heart attack in Edgeworthstown on 22 May 1849.

 Views

-Though Maria Edgeworth spent most of her childhood in England, her life in Ireland had a profound impact on both her thinking and views surrounding her Irish culture.
+Though Maria Edgeworth spent most of her childhood in England, her life in Ireland had a profound impact on both her thinking and views on Irish culture.
 Fauske and Kaufman conclude, "[She] used her fiction to address the inherent problems of acts delineated by religious, national, racial, class based, sexual, and gendered identities".
 Edgeworth used works such Castle Rackrent and Harrington to express her feelings on controversial issues.